1996 J.League Cup

 Statistics of J. League Cup, officially the '96 J.League Yamazaki Nabisco Cup, in the 1996 season.

 Overview

 It was contested by 16 teams, and Shimizu S-Pulse won the championship.

 Results

+In what is the most unusual format ever used in the history of the J.League Cup, the win-draw-lose results were based on their aggregate score of the ties between teams, not the individual games' results.